SmartDever02/SmartDever02/README.md

 <!-- START -->

 I am a full stack software engineer who plays with javascript all the day.
-I spent most of my career at startups
+I spent most of my career at startups - you can read my story from my [portfolio website](https://jamesjin-awesome.vercel.app)

 I specialize in web development and I personally like [Next.js](https://nextjs.org).